Cloudy and the High-Resolution Microcalorimeter Revolution: Optical, UV, and X-ray Spectra of One-electron Systems: Atomic Structure and Rates

 where $a$ and $x$ are defined in HK80, and $H(a,x)$ is the Voigt function defined by Eq.
 2.4 of the same paper.
 Since $H(a,0) = \exp(a^2)\,{\rm erfc}(a) \approx 1$ for $a \ll 1$, we get:

 This latter equation can be used to generalise the treatment for overlapping lines.
 Instead of using Eq.~\ref{kldef3} to calculate $\beta_{HK}$, as was done in previous versions of the code\footnote{In the process of implementing this, we discovered a bug in \Cloudy{} versions C23.00 and before where the factor $\sqrt{\pi}$ was placed in the denominator rather than the numerator.
 This bug only affected the calculation of $\beta_{HK}$ (and hence the destruction probability), not the line profile given in Eq.~\ref{lineprofile}.
 This was fixed in version C23.01 \citep{2023RNAAS...7..246G}.}, we will now use Eq.~\ref{kldefalt}.
 This version will automatically treat line overlap when $k(0)$ is taken from the fine opacity array after all lines have been entered.
 One drawback of this approach is that, in general, the overlapping lines will no longer have the shape of a Voigt profile, which is implicitly assumed by HK80.
-However, since the fine-structure components are very closely spaced in H\,{\sc I} Ly$\alpha$, in most environments the H Ly$\alpha$ lines will strongly dominate over other blended lines.
+However, since the fine-structure components are very closely spaced in \ion{H}{1} Ly$\alpha$, and in most environments the H Ly$\alpha$ lines will strongly dominate over other blended lines, this is a minor problem for hydrogen.
+For high-$Z$ elements like \ion{Fe}{26} this is also a minor problem as the Ly$\alpha$ lines are clearly separated and will be treated as two distinct lines.
+However, the intermediate case is more troublesome (see for instance carbon and oxygen in Figure~\ref{fig:LineOverlap}).
+We are not aware of a theory that presents a full treatment of line overlap in this context.

 Figure~\ref{fig:LineOverlap} shows the increasing separation between the fine-structure doublets of one-electron species.
 The doublet separation is smaller than the thermal width for small $Z$ but the lines are quite distinct at large $Z$.
 The low-$Z$ elements can be treated as single lines, while the high-$Z$ and low-$n$ lines are treated as two separate lines.